sebastianromerocruz/CS1134-data-structures-and-algorithms/lectures/14-hash-tables/README.md

 ---

-Of course!
-Here's a more fluid, narrative-style version of the slide—perfect for reading aloud or including in a speaking script:

----

 Let’s wrap up with a few important implementation details when building our hash table.

 - **When it comes to generating the hash, we’ll lean on Python’s built-in `hash()` function**.
 It’s fast, flexible, and works on all sorts of key types—strings, numbers, even tuples.
 But remember: the number it gives us might be huge (or even negative), and our goal is to map that value into a much smaller, non-negative range—the indices of our array.